uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 * Output Layer*: Single neuron outputting the predicted injury count.

-LeakyReLU was selected because it maintains non-zero gradients in the negative interval, avoiding the vanishing gradient problem, which is particularly suitable for regression tasks involving sparse data.
+The LeakyReLU activation function supports non-zero gradient flow for negative inputs, suitable for sparse regression tasks with limited learning capacity.
 #v(1em)
-In this process, we did not adopt feature-function regularization or similar structures, essentially because the model was not even capable of overfitting — it could not fully learn the patterns in the first place.
+Regularization mechanisms were omitted because the model did not show signs of overfitting and was unable to extract high-complexity patterns from the dataset.
 #v(1em)
 === 3.5.4 Loss Function and Optimizer
 The model uses Mean Squared Error (MSE) as the loss function.
 The Adam optimizer was selected with a learning rate of $3*10^"-4"$, balancing convergence speed and stability through automatic learning rate adjustment.
 Training and validation losses were recorded to monitor convergence trends and generalization performance.
 Note: Traditional nonlinear count models (e.g., Poisson and Negative Binomial) were tested but excluded due to convergence failures during training.
 #v(1em)
 === 3.5.5 Training and Validation
-The following metrics were calculated using validation predictions:
+erformance was evaluated using multiple error-based metrics:
 * $R^2$ (Coefficient of Determination)*: Measures the proportion of variance explained by the model.
 An $R^2 < 0$ indicates the model failed to learn effectively.

 * RMSE (Root Mean Square Error)*: Reflects the average magnitude of prediction error.

 * MAE (Mean Absolute Error)*: Measures the average deviation between predicted and actual values.

-Additionally, scatter plots of predicted vs. actual values were generated to assess fit; a point cloud clustering near the diagonal indicates good predictive performance.
+Scatter plots comparing actual versus predicted values were generated to visually assess accuracy, where ideal performance would align predicted points along the diagonal.
 #v(1em)
 === 3.5.6 Model Improvements
+Two improvement strategies were explored:
 *Approach 1: Hybrid Lag and Group Bias Linear Model*

 *Concept*: Incorporates time-lag features and borough-specific biases into linear regression to capture temporal inertia and regional disparities.